winster/contract-test-sample/README.md

 3. Asserts the contract

 ### Issues found
-1. If following dependency is added,
+1. If following dependency is added (by replacing `spring-boot-starter-amqp`),
 ```
     <dependency>
       <groupId>org.springframework.cloud</groupId>